sixteenmillimeter/frameworks_search/README.md

 # FRAMEWORKS search

-Scripts for building a sqlite database of the frameworks archives and searching that database
+Scripts for building a Postgres database of the frameworks archives and searching that database

 -----